pearupung/pgsql-lab-creator/README.md

   %% Infrastructure configuration
-  lab-master-- 2. enters information about the database and lab participants -->server server-- makes a query file and forwards it -->exporter server-- configures LDAP accounts -->ldap server-- configures panel variables and setup -->grafana server-- creates databases and grants access for the users -->pgsql
+  lab-master-- 2. enters information about the database and lab participants -->server

   lab-master-- 4. looks at dashboard to see how people are progressing -->grafana lab-master-- 3. sees initial database passwords on screen and forwards them to students-->server